Rules of the DiscoverEU contest

 Selected applicants who want to travel to Cyprus, Malta and Ireland should inform the contractor.
 The quota mentioned in Annex I will be applied for those travelling from Cyprus, Malta and Ireland.
 Three times this quota will be applied for the selected applicants who want to travel to Cyprus, Malta and Ireland, and the flight tickets will be booked based on a “first come first served” basis.

 A derogation to the travelling period requirement will be applied for young people living in Member States with compulsory civil or military service.
 In this case, the travel period will be extended to 6 months after the end of their legal duties.

 9. Transportation means

 Selected applicants will, as a basic rule, travel by rail.
-However, in order to ensure the widest possible access, the project should offer alternative transport modes as ferries and buses when necessary, and taking into account environmental, time and distance considerations.
+However, in order to ensure the widest possible access, the project should offer alternative transport modes as ferries and coaches when necessary, and taking into account environmental, time and distance considerations.
 Travel will be in 2nd class.

 Only in special cases, the option of travelling by plane may be allowed.
 This is the case for those young people residing: